 \section{Introduction}

 Crystal structure dictates the physical properties of materials, yet it is chemical bonding that mechanistically links atomic arrangement to electronic structure and macroscopic behavior.
 In solids, each atom interacts with a local environment determined by neighboring atoms and the resulting crystal field.
 Through field-induced charge redistribution and orbital hybridization, inter-atomic bonding yields an inherent electronic structure strictly dependent on atomic arrangement.
-Analyses at the atom-bond resolution are therefore essential for establishing mechanistic connections between structure and properties, and for enabling the rapid screening and design of materials.
+Atom- and bond-resolved analyses are therefore essential for establishing mechanistic connections between structure and properties, and for enabling the rapid screening and design of materials.

 However, despite the emergence of a rich ecosystem of materials databases, current resources generally lack this crucial information.
 Existing platforms primarily capture structural geometry and global scalar properties.
-General-purpose databases, such as the Materials Project (MP)\cite{mp}, Atomly\cite{atomly}, OQMD\cite{oqmd1,oqmd2}, AFLOW\cite{aflow}, and NOMAD\cite{nomad}, aggregate high-throughput calculations to provide structures, formation energies, and electronic bands.
+General-purpose databases, such as the Materials Project (MP)\cite{mp}, Atomly\cite{atomly}, OQMD\cite{oqmd1,oqmd2}, AFLOW\cite{aflow}, and NOMAD\cite{nomad}, aggregate high-throughput calculations to provide structures, formation energies, and electronic band structures.
 Similarly, domain-targeted databases like C2DB\cite{c2db1,c2db2}, JARVIS-DFT\cite{jarvis}, CoRE MOF\cite{coremof}, and the Open Catalyst Project (OC20/OC22)\cite{oc20,oc22} focus on specific material classes.
-Despite their breadth, the absence of physics-based intermediate features limits current data-driven science.
-Models are forced to rely predominantly on geometric coordinates\cite{CGCNN,MEGNET,ALIGNN,CHGNET}, effectively treating the chemical bond as an implicit ``black box" (top panel of Figure \ref{Fig_outline}).
-This compels machine learning models to implicitly relearn quantum mechanics from geometry alone, which limits their interpretability and generalizability, particularly in complex systems where experimental data is scarce, such as superconductors.
+Despite their breadth, the absence of physics-based intermediate features limits the effectiveness of current data-driven materials science.
+Models are therefore forced to rely predominantly on geometric information \cite{CGCNN,MEGNET,ALIGNN,CHGNET}, effectively treating the chemical bond as an implicit ``black box" (top panel of Figure \ref{Fig_outline}).
+This compels machine-learning models to implicitly relearn complex quantum-mechanical relationships from geometry alone, which limits their interpretability and generalizability, particularly in complex systems where experimental data are scarce, such as superconductors.